bradut/SlingBox-Channel-Changer-TVGuide/README.md

 This project is licensed under the MIT License - see the [LICENSE](./Docs/License.md) file for details

 # Credits
-- [SlingBox by Sling Media](https://en.wikipedia.org/wiki/Slingbox) - the device that streams TV channels over the Internet<br />
+- [Slingbox by Sling Media](https://en.wikipedia.org/wiki/Slingbox) - the device that streams TV channels over the Internet<br />
 "Slingbox" is a trademarked term associated with products and services provided by Sling Media, a subsidiary of DISH Network Corporation.<br />
 The Slingbox is a line of devices that allow users to remotely view and control their cable